-At Green America, all year we say that it’s important to “vote with your dollars” – to use your consumer and investor power to drive economic change that promotes social justice and environmental sustainability.
+At Green America, all year we say it’s important to “vote with your dollars” – to use your consumer and investor power to drive economic change that promotes social justice and environmental sustainability.

-And of course, it's also important to vote in the traditional sense – to participate in our democracy on Election Day, November 3rd, or have a plan to vote by mail and make sure that mail-in ballot is received and counted.
+It's also important to vote in the traditional sense – to participate in our democracy on Election Day, November 3rd, or have a plan to vote by mail and make sure that mail-in ballot is received and counted.

 We need every strategy available to us to protect people and the planet as never before.
 The economic strategies we champion can either be strengthened or undercut by the actions of our elected representatives.
 Let’s make sure we elect people who will truly advance a green economy for all people.

 If you are a citizen, please make sure to vote.

 And encourage your family and friends to vote as well.
 Democracy only works when we all participate.